Milepost 92 / 0 is at the North End of the Tunnel

 |Milepost in 1970 with hole in the top

 |Road crossing Tunnel|

-[I seem to recall that the tunnel extension happened when the Bridgewater Canal decided to build a tunnel-keepers house (now long demolished).
+[I seem to recall being told that the tunnel was extended when the Bridgewater Canal decided to build a tunnel-keepers house (now long demolished).
 They extended the tunnel (technically as a bridge across the Bridgewater Canal?) and built their house on the extension.
 The Keckwick Brook, and the horse-path also cross on this extension.
 Old photographs of the house always show the windows over the tunnel entrance as having been bricked up, which is assumed to have happened once the steam tugs started work.
 Can anybody confirm this information (or correct me)?